 "The fractured organisation of London's suburban railways is totally inefficient and needs a complete overhaul.

-"Devolving the commercial franchises would allow us to invest millions of pounds in improving stations and to simplify the ticketing system."'Ignoring the issue'
+"Devolving the commercial franchises would allow us to invest millions of pounds in improving stations and to simplify the ticketing system."

 In January, Mr Livingstone announced his plan to bring all suburban train services under the mayor's control.

 A spokesperson for the former mayor said Mr Johnson was "following Ken's lead again."

 "A mayor who is in touch with the day to day reality of using London's rail services would have used every possible opportunity to argue that TfL should take over rail services in London, rather than ignoring the issue for years as Boris Johnson has done," added the spokesperson.